Do Crocodiles Have A Tongue

 Evolutionary Significance: A Legacy of Adaptation

 The fixed tongue of crocodiles is a testament to the power of natural selection.
 This unique adaptation reflects the specific ecological niche occupied by these animals.
 Their semi-aquatic lifestyle and predatory strategy required modifications to efficiently hunt and breathe underwater.
-The immobility of their tongue is a direct consequence of these selective pressures, emphasizing the intricate relationship between anatomy, function, and environment.
+The immobility of their tongue is a direct consequence of these selective pressures, emphasizing the detailed relationship between anatomy, function, and environment.

 Conclusion: A Unique Adaptation for Survival